CUTR-at-USF/HART-GTFS-realtimeGenerator/README.md

 Full example dataset is in a [CSV file here](https://drive.google.com/file/d/0B8oU647elPShLTdQTF9xV2tkYUE/edit?usp=sharing).
 You could try to import this data into a SQL database table to test, or manually create the records yourself with the exact same field names.

+Fields have the same definitions as the corresponding fields in GTFS-realtime [TripUpdates](https://developers.google.com/transit/gtfs-realtime/reference/TripUpdate) and [VehiclePositions](https://developers.google.com/transit/gtfs-realtime/reference/VehiclePosition).

 ## Testing the application

 ### Trip Updates Feed